 - Well-formulated deadlines that mitigate the possibility of scope creep.

 Examples of SMART goals would be getting 10 more clients within the next 3 months.
-Or, ensuring that daily, weekly or monthly outreach to new potential users is increased, using previous conversion rate and user feedback as a basis for target goal premise.
+Or, ensuring that daily, weekly or monthly outreach to new potential users is increased, using previous conversion rate and user feedback as a basis for the target goal premise.